dymmond/asyncz/docs/en/docs/dashboard/dashboard.md

 Use this page when you need to confirm which persistence and execution backends the running process is actually using.

+## Instances page

+The instances page renders `scheduler.get_scheduler_instance_infos()` and shows:

+- scheduler identity and process-local scope
+- active/stale state
+- last-seen timestamp and heartbeat age
+- start time and uptime
+- configured store and executor aliases
+- task inventory totals

+In `0.16.0`, this page reports the scheduler instance reachable through the current runtime object.
+It does not invent distributed scheduler membership from task stores.

 ## Timeline page